On her childhood:

 I spent four years at Shop Direct, where I launched and headed up Very Exclusive, the home of more than 100 luxury fashion and beauty labels, including Marc by Marc Jacobs, McQ, Reiss and Vivienne Westwood Anglomania.
 I left last year and am currently a non-executive director at French Connection.
 I still have another fashion venture in me.
 Watch this space…

 On her advice to other women:

 You are good enough.

-SS18, Tailoring, Trousers, Easy Care, New In, Featured Collection, Trousers, Le Marais Capsule CollectionRaise the sartorial bar in the office with impeccably tailored wide-leg trousers.
+FB, Featured Collection, New In, Easy Care, 9-5 Capsule Offer, SS18, Tailoring, Trousers, Trousers, Le Marais Capsule CollectionRaise the sartorial bar in the office with impeccably tailored wide-leg trousers.
 Read more$225.00

-9-5 Capsule Offer, AW17-18, Tailoring, Skirts, Easy Care, Featured Collection, Skirts, Alternative to a Suit, Le Marais Capsule CollectionThe cut is a classically sharp pencil silhouette, but this luxe Italian black twill skirt feels wonderfully soft, is figure forgiving and shrugs off creases.
+Featured Collection, Easy Care, 9-5 Capsule Offer, AW17-18, Tailoring, Skirts, Skirts, Alternative to a Suit, Le Marais Capsule CollectionThe cut is a classically sharp pencil silhouette, but this luxe Italian black twill skirt feels wonderfully soft, is figure forgiving and shrugs off creases.
 Read more Also available in Navy$175.00